shiv669/veritas/README.md

 # Veritas: High-Performance RAG for Apple Silicon

 Veritas is a Retrieval-Augmented Generation (RAG) system optimized specifically for Apple Silicon M-series chips, with particular focus on the M4 Mac with 128GB RAM.
 It provides efficient document retrieval and context-aware answer generation using Mistral 2 7B.
+This project was developed during MLH Global Hack Week: Open Source Week.

-## 🚀 Key Features
+## Key Features

 - **Apple Silicon Optimized**: Specially tuned for M1, M2, M3, and M4 Macs with MPS (Metal Performance Shaders) acceleration
 - **Memory-Efficient Design**: Carefully manages memory to prevent OOM errors even with large models